Signs Of Heavy Breathing In Maine Coons

 Oxygen

-If your cat is breathing heavy and is unable to meet its body’s oxygen requirement, and there are signs of hypoxia (a lack of oxygen in the body tissue), vets may place an oxygen mask on your cat’s face.
+If your cat is breathing heavily and is unable to meet its body’s oxygen requirement, and there are signs of hypoxia (a lack of oxygen in the body tissue), vets may place an oxygen mask on your cat’s face.

 Oral Medications